 - FLAVOR: Ground Flax Seeds Organic with great nutty taste

-- Organic brown flax seeds
+- Organic golden flax seeds

 - Certified organic, gluten-free & kosher

-- Source of fiber, iron, protein & omegas
+- Source of fiber, protein & omegas

 - Ground organic flaxseed with great nutty taste